Red telephone box: Crown Dependencies

 The telephone services of the Crown Dependencies were split at various times from the GPO.

 Guernsey

 Guernsey Telecoms painted its kiosks yellow with white window frames; they were repainted in blue when the company was sold to Cable and Wireless in 2002.

 Jersey

-Jersey Telecom used locally made kiosks, painted in cream and yellow or just yellow.
+Jersey Telecom used locally made kiosks, painted in just yellow, or cream and yellow.

 Isle of Man

 Manx Telecom has left its kiosks in the red colour used by its predecessors British Telecom and the GPO.
-The telephone box in Cregneash was temporarily painted green, as was the practice in many rural areas of Britain, but this was only for a film and the phone box is now red again.
+The telephone box in Cregneash was temporarily painted green, but this was only for a film and the phone box is now red again.

 Overseas territories

 Cyprus

-At least one is present in Dhekelia.
+At least one red telephone box is present in Dhekelia.

 Gibraltar

 Gibtelecom operates red kiosks of various vintages.